Troop616/HP-Scouting-Association/README.md

 ### For Future and Current Webmasters:

-This is the place to cange website content.
+This is the place to change website content.
 If you have trouble doing so, please contact me, Peter Francis, at franpe02@gettysburg.edu.